Our Medical Science Advisory Board

 • Actively participates in CURE LGS 365 grant review

-• Attends the annual LGS Foundation Research Roundtable at AES and other LGS Foundation events whenever possible
+• Attends annual LGS Foundation Research meetings

 • Shares developments in the field

-• Makes recommendations to LGS Foundation staff regarding ideas for projects, grant proposals and/or collaborations
+• Makes recommendations to LGS Foundation staff regarding ideas for projects, grant proposals, and/or collaborations

 Membership: